ricardomm7/leaflink/docs/sprintA/us008/01.requirements-engineering/Readme.md

 >
 > **Answer:** The system should compare the current kilometers of each vehicle with their maintenance/checkup frequency to determine if a check-up is due.

->  **Question:** Can the vehicles get placed automatically on a list or the one listing has to be the FM?
+>  **Question:** Can the vehicles get placed automatically on a list or the one listing has to be the VFM?
 >
-> **Answer:** The list of vehicles is automatically created but the creation is triggered by the FM.
+> **Answer:** The list of vehicles is automatically created but the creation is triggered by the VFM.

 >  **Question:** What information will appear on the final list regarding the vehicle,besides the needing for check-up?
 >